-Some programs allow you to make a low down payment without risk.
+Some of our programs allow you to make a low down payment which keeps money in your pocket for post purchase needs.
 For example, military veterans and active-duty service members who qualify for VA loans have the option to purchase a home with no money down, receiving 100% financing and lower interest rates.
 If you are considering putting down less than 20% of your home’s cost, we encourage you to speak with one of our Mortgage Consultants to ensure you are making the best possible financial decision.

 Benefits of low down payments:

 Putting down a payment of 20% or higher can take a huge chunk out of your savings account if you haven’t been able to put away large sums of money.
 That means that you would have less money available to you for unexpected costs such as home repairs or medical bills, and to put towards other financial goals such as building a child’s college fund.
 It could be a safer choice to keep more money in the bank for emergencies and other interests by making a lower down payment.

 Choosing to put down less money upfront may mean you can start looking for a home sooner, as you won’t need to wait until you have more money saved up.
 The ability to purchase a home with a low down payment means more people can buy and therefore more people can sell, helping the real estate market to thrive.
 Therefore, if you have a good credit score and financial history, you could still be approved for a favorable home loan even if you decide to put less money down, meaning you can move into a new home faster.

 Drawbacks of low down payments: